Freight traffic on inland waterways and in ports

 • Monthly data for waterside goods handling in Upper Rhine ports show that cargo handling and related transport demand on the Rhine saw a downward trend in the first half year of 2023.

 • This downward trend reflects the overall deterioration of economic conditions in 2023.
 The Russian war against Ukraine led to shortages in energy supply, strong price increases in the economy, logistical disturbances and a decline in industrial production, trade and overall transport demand.
-In the wake of this, cargo handling in inland ports and transport activity on inland waterways were reduced (see also chapter 1).
+In the wake of this, cargo handling in inland ports and transport activity on inland waterways were reduced (see also Chapter 1).

 •